Citizenship Classes

 B. You are married to a US citizen for the last three (3) years, lived with that citizen for the last three (3) years and have had a Legal Permanent Residence Card (Green card) for the last three (3 ) years and you can speak, understand, read and write in English.

-- You will need to study all 100 questions and you will need to be able to write up to three sentences and read up to three sentences in English.
-The officer will ask 10 questions (out of the 100) and you'll have to answer 6 questions correctly in English to pass that portion of the test.
+- You will need to study all 128 questions and you will need to be able to write up to three sentences and read up to three sentences in English.
+The officer will ask 20 questions (out of the 128) and you will need to answer at least 12 questions correctly in English to pass that portion of the test.

 - You will need to provide USCIS the following information to prove that you qualify for this option: Marriage certificate, Tax transcripts for the last three (3) years), rental or lease agreement, utility bills showing both your name and your significant other's name, etc